Intercostal retractions

 Seek medical help right away if intercostal retractions occur.
 This can be a sign of a blocked airway, which can quickly become life threatening.

-Also seek medical care if the skin, lips, or nailbeds turn blue, or if the person becomes confused, drowsy, or is hard to wake up.
+Also seek medical care if the skin, lips, or nailbeds turn blue (cyanosis), or if the person becomes confused, drowsy, or is hard to wake up.

 What to Expect at Your Office Visit

-In an emergency, the health care team will first take steps to help you breathe.
+In an emergency, your health care team will first take steps to help you breathe.
 You may receive oxygen, medicines to reduce swelling, and other treatments.

-When you can breathe better, the health care provider will examine you and ask about your medical history and symptoms, such as:
+When you can breathe better, your health care provider will examine you and ask about your medical history and symptoms, such as:

 - When did the problem start?